teusH/MySense/PyCom/README.MySense.md

 All pins can be redefined.
 Default values are based on the PCB wiring board from Fontys GreenTechLab.
 Every define can be disabled as e.g. useGPS = False.

 ### WLAN access point
-Default WLAN AP is WPA2 as defined by PyCom firmware ('lopy-HEXN','www.pycom.io').
+Default WLAN AP is WPA2 as defined by PyCom firmware ('lopy-wlan-HEXN','www.pycom.io').
 This can be redefined by W_SSID/W_PASS in the configuration file (default: MySense-HEXN','BehoudDeParel').
+The wifi AP name will be effectuated after 15 measurements from a cold (re)boot.
-In deepsleep mode the WiFi can be switched off by defining 'wifi' (True) in 'power' config dictionary.
+The WiFi will be switched off by defining 'wifi' (True) in 'power' config dictionary after 15 measurments from a cold (re)boot.
-So with deepsleep pin enabled the wifi will be switched off.

 ### Scripts to test devices (sensors)